Package 'ssmodels'

 Value

-prop_sigmaBS: Square root of the Fisher information matrix diagonal
+• prop_sigmaBS: Approximate standard errors (square root of the Fisher information diagonal).

 References